ortexx/spreadable/README.md

 * {object|false} __[logger]__ - section that responds for the logger settings.
 Each logger has its own specific settings.
 Listed below are only common to all.

 * {string|false} __[logger.level="info"]__ - logger level.
-There are three levels by default: "info", "warn", "error".
+There are three levels, by default: "info", "warn", "error".
 The order of listing matters.
 If the level is "info" this means that all calls will be logged.
 If you use "warn" level then only "warn" and "error" calls will be logged and so on.
 To disable the logger pass the level as false.

 * {object|false} __[task]__ - section that responds for the task settings.
 It is necessary to perform some tasks in the background.